NIRSpec MOS Deep Extragalactic Survey

 On this page

 This article walks users through a science use case to plan deep NIRSpec Micro-Shutter Assembly (MSA) observations of faint high-redshift galaxies in a pencil-beam survey field.
 The goal is to obtain medium resolution spectroscopy for a sample of ~200 galaxies with redshift (z) in the range 2 < z < 6.
 The full suite of optical emission lines, from [O II] to Hα will be observed, along with the ultraviolet [CIII], CIII] 1907, 1909 Å doublet for a sub-sample of galaxies at 5 < z < 6.
-We will also obtain NIRCam parallel imaging to help us select targets for future follow-up spectroscopy at these same redshifts.
+NIRCam parallel imaging will also be obtained to help select targets for future follow-up spectroscopy at these same redshifts.

 Galaxies are selected which have a spectroscopic or photometric redshift which places their Hα and/or [CIII], CIII] emission in the NIRSpec medium resolution gratings.
 Figure 1 shows an example galaxy field from a Hubble image with slits placed over three galaxies of interest to illustrate this science use case.